 - Inability to stop, reduce or control sexual activity and behaviour

-Compulsive sexual behaviour can be as destructive and devastating as any other addiction, but the shame and fear of being stigmatized often prevents those with a sexual addiction from seeking the help they deserve.
-A sexual addiction can be treated through customized therapy just like any other mental health treatment or addiction.
+Compulsive sexual behaviour can be as destructive and devastating as any other addiction, but the shame and fear of being stigmatized often prevent those with a sexual addiction from seeking the help they deserve.
+Sexual addiction can be treated through customized therapy just like any other mental health treatment or addiction.

 Eating disorders fall into three main conditions, which are all characteristically distinct: anorexia nervosa, bulimia nervosa, and binge eating disorder.
 Without treatment, eating disorders can lead to bone thinning, anemia, low blood pressure, organ failure, brain damage, and infertility.
 Symptoms of eating disorders can also be fatal if left untreated.
 Fortunately, an eating disorder is an absolutely treatable form of mental illness.